 Cat spraying is possibly one of the biggest problems cat owners face, and the statistics are staggering.Did you know?
-About 1 in 20 fixed female cats sprays, about 1 in every 10 male cats spray.
+About 1 in 20 fixed female cats sprays and about 1 in every 10 male cats spray.
 You are not alone!
 Click To Tweet

-In this article, I will answer some of your biggest questions about cat spraying, as well as how to stop your cat spraying and much more.
+In this article, I will answer some of your biggest questions about cat spraying, how to stop your cat spraying and much more.

 When do male cats start spraying?

-There is no specific age for when your cat might start spraying and this spraying behaviour from male cats is the reason that most people get their beloved pet neutered.
+There is no specific age for when your male kitten or cat might start spraying and this spraying behaviour from male cats is the reason that most people get their beloved pet neutered.

 In saying that…